-She is always happy to talk to parents about their student’s communication needs just as she is keen to liaise with your child’s private speech therapy providers to ensure consistency of ideas across home and the classroom.
-She is also an excellent resource person for mealtime support enquiries.
+In addition to providing classroom support, our Communication Specialist liaises with families about their student’s communication needs as well as with the student’s private speech therapy providers to ensure consistency of ideas across home and the classroom.

 Our Occupational Therapists (OT) works in close consultation with all staff to address whole school, class, bus and student specific participation needs.
 Occupational Therapy supports are practical and diverse and they evolve each term to meet the changing needs of the students and classes.

 As well as staff coaching and school-wide supports, our Occupational Therapist is instrumental in leading staff in the development of Positive Behaviour Support Plans.
 These plans aim to unpack the underlying reasons for a students actions, including understanding and supporting emotional & sensory processing abilities.